LoveStartLearnBuildTokensResourcesConverseBlog

 1. We don't vote because we can't vote.
 The IETF is not a membership organization, it's nearly impossible to figure out who would get a vote for any given question.
 There are only “participants”, not “members”.

-2. One reason for humming is pragmatic: to find a starting place for the conversation.
+3. One reason for humming is pragmatic: to find a starting place for the conversation.
 A hum can indicate that there were less objections to A than to B at the beginning of the discussion, so starting with the objections to A might shorten the discussion.

-4. There is deep symbolism here: a show of hands might leave the impression that the number of people matters in some formal way.
+5. To re-emphasise the major point: a show of hands might leave the impression that the number of people matters in some formal way.
 It doesn’t.

-5. The formulation and order of questions asked can have huge effects on the outcome.
-Asking, "Who supports going forward with this proposal?", and asking it first, can cause more people to hum in the affirmative than would for differently formulated questions, or asking the same question after some more "negatively" framed questions.
+6. The formulation and order of questions asked can have huge effects on the outcome.
+Asking, "Who supports going forward with this proposal?", and asking it first, can cause more people to hum in the affirmative than differently formulated questions, or asking the same question after some more "negatively" framed questions.
 Any sort of polling must aim to prompt discussion and questions, not conclude the matter.

 Prompt: Do the number of votes, hums, or hands matter in consensus-based decision making?